 As a brand you must now think differently and work that much harder to gain your customers’ trust.
 It is no longer just about selling your bottle, there is an experience that must be taken into consideration.
 It is about matching your customers desire to a specific product and embracing your design to influence their perception to your brand.

 I recall sitting in a studio in 2017 looking at an array of spirits stretching across the backwall.
-The array of bottle shapes, colours and sizes was staggering.
-I sat in awe and was feeling speechless.
+The number of bottles, shapes, colours and sizes was staggering.
+I sat in awe feeling speechless.

 The course soon started, and the opening line was one I will never forget.

 “Why should the customer care about you?
 Look behind you, those brands are already established and selling their products within the marketplace.
 What is going to make you different?
-What is going to make you standout in the crowd?
-You need to make the customer take your brand off the shelf.
-If you do not have an answer to this then your brand is dead.”
+What is going to make you stand out in the crowd?"

 Since then the market has continued to grow unabated with new brands trying to establish themselves within a saturated marketplace.
-If you want to succeed, answer that question.
+If you want to succeed, you need to answer that question.

 Before your bottle can tell its story, it must evoke a reaction from the customer.
 Packaging can communicate your brand’s core principles, story, and show its quality.
 Appearing more premium supports a quality promise and can set you apart from your competitors.